mdeangelo001/distant_network_extender/README.md

 3. USB wifi device with a standard jack for an external antenna.
 I used this one TP-LINK TL-WN722N Wireless N150 High Gain USB Adapter since it is known to work well with Linux - http://smile.amazon.com/TP-LINK-TL-WN722N-Wireless-Adapter-External/dp/B002SZEOLG - $14
 4. Directional High Gain Antenna - I purchased a Cantenna from http://www.ebay.com/usr/hughpep.
 They are easy to build, but by the time I got all the parts together it was easier just to buy one of these. $20
 5. I already had a microsd card, keyboard and mouse, power supply, etc.

+Update: I changed the antenna I am using...
+I got one of these - https://smile.amazon.com/gp/product/B008Z4I7WQ/ - and mounted it to an old camera tripod.
+I used these connectors to reduce the loss in the pigtail, and a USB extension to connect to my computer.

 ## Steps

 These steps are not currently tested.
 They are my expected path.